Requesting used car price quotes online from your local area car dealerships is the best way to shop and compare prices on pre-owned vehicles.

 While searching for a used car, prepare yourself with some questions to ask the dealer.
 These questions will help you make a good buying decision.

 - Where did the vehicle came from?
 You will already know this because of the vehicle history report.
-However, you'll know right away if the dealer is going to start off your relationship being dishonest with you.
+However, you'll know right away if the dealer is going to start off your relationship by being dishonest with you.

 - What is the vehicle's repair history?
 They may or may not know.
 Most dealerships that stand behind their pre-owned cars will extensive repair histories on record.